jackspirou/guardsshd/README.md

 - Consistent connection interval patterns
 - TOR network addresses
 - Unexpected IP address geolocation
-- IP addresses or subnets outside of whitelist
+- IP addresses or CIDR outside of whitelist

+# Security Interval

+Determine a default security interval, also have an option to set the security interval, and check on real-time options.

+# Reporting

+Report hack attempts